 WE MADE A BEAUTIFUL BOUQUET opens in Hong Kong’s cinemas next Thursday (June 10th).

-Hey, American readers (and everyone else for that matter)!
+Hey, Filipino readers (and everyone else for that matter)!
 Thanks for reading my review.
 If you liked what you just read, here are some suggestions:

 Sign up to receive my movie reviews in your inbox automatically

 Leave me a message telling me what you thought of my review or the film

 Like my Howard For Film Facebook page